 In the 1960s, corporal punishment in schools was widely accepted by a significant portion of society.
 Many parents and educators believed that physical discipline was an effective means of maintaining order and instilling discipline in students.

-A Gallup poll conducted in 1962 found that 51% of Americans supported the use of corporal punishment in schools.
 However, as the decade progressed, a growing number of voices began to challenge this practice, citing concerns about its psychological impact on children and potential for abuse.

 Organizations like the American Civil Liberties Union (ACLU) and the National Education Association (NEA) started advocating for the abolition of corporal punishment, leading to a gradual shift in public opinion and policy reforms in the subsequent decades.

-It’s worth noting that while corporal punishment was widely practiced in the 1960s, its prevalence and societal acceptance have declined significantly over the past few decades.
-As of 2022, corporal punishment is banned in public schools in 31 states and the District of Columbia, while 19 states still permit it under certain circumstances, according to Education Week.
+As of 2022, corporal punishment is banned in public schools in 31 states and the District of Columbia, while 19 states still permit it under certain circumstances, according to NEA.

 The ongoing debate surrounding this issue reflects the evolving societal attitudes towards discipline methods and the prioritization of children’s rights and well-being in educational settings.